que-rb/que/README.md

       # Write any changes you'd like to the database.
       user.update charged_at: Time.now

-      # It's best to destroy the job in the same transaction as any other
+      # It's recommended to delete the job in the same transaction as any other changes you make.
-      # changes you make.
-Que will mark the job as destroyed for you after the
+      # If you don't do so, Que will mark the job as destroyed for you after the run method outside the transaction.
-      # run method if you don't do it yourself, but if your job writes to the DB
-      # but doesn't destroy the job in the same transaction, it's possible that
-      # the job could be repeated in the event of a crash.
+      # However, if you don't delete the job in the same transaction, it might be repeated in the event of a crash.
       destroy

       # If you'd rather leave the job record in the database to maintain a job